Popular games kids play in indoors and outdoors:

 I have been frequently asked, with a typically cold and gloomy weather, what are the games played by kids?
 Are they only indoors or play outdoors as well.

 Well, British youths to participate in a wide of variety of sports with interests that change with age.
 There is ample opportunity to participate in both indoor and outdoor activities.
 Swimming, football, and cycling are some of the most popular sports with rank varying by age.

 The need for more physical activity among the youth is especially critical today as the fight against obesity rages on.
 The impact of the lack of exercise and a poor diet has led to a dramatic increase in the rate of childhood obesity.
 The need to get up and become active has never been greater.
 Recent studies indicate that most parents surveyed played outside seven days a week as a child.
 Today the youths are not as active even with great community involvement.

 Youth sports participation

-Despite the gray weather, the most popular activities for five to ten year olds in Britain is swimming and diving.
-For the older youths, football becomes the most popular sport.
+Despite the gray weather, the most popular activities for five to ten-year-olds in Britain is swimming and diving.
+For the older youths, football becomes the most Popular games sport.
 There are numerous local sports facilities and teams to encourage youth participation.
 Of course, there are many games and activities that do not require participation in a sport and can be played with a group or two people.

 Typical British games played outdoors